 Here is an example of a simple smart contract where we use simple set and get functions to increment and decrement some data.

 Various features provided by smart contracts are:

-Trust — Your documents are encrypted on a shared ledger.
+Trust: Your documents are encrypted on a shared ledger.
 There’s no way that someone can say they lost it.
 Smart contracts allow parties to commit and bind by the conditions and rules written inside it.

 Autonomous: You’re the one making the agreement; there’s no need to rely on a broker, lawyer or other intermediaries to confirm.
 This also knocks out the danger of manipulation by a third party, since execution is managed automatically by the network.

-1.No Business Ready Solution The major problem with smart contracts is that you simply cannot replace it with an upgraded one otherwise you will lose all of your smart contract bound information from the blockchain.
+1.No Business Ready Solution A major problem with smart contracts is that you simply cannot replace it with an upgraded one otherwise you will lose all of your smart contract bound information from the blockchain.

 There was also a vulnerability in smart contracts, the infamous DAO hack that caused a breach of about $150 million.

 2.Legal Issues The biggest limitation is based on their current inability to account for implied expectations or deal with unforeseen circumstances.